-As the pandemic begins to resolve, we can expect the flow to increase, but it might not all happen at one moment.
-Canada’s borders might not go from “closed” to “open” in one single day.
-Instead, Canada may slowly increase the number of permissible reasons for crossing the border — perhaps for approved permanent residence applicants (thousands of whom have been waiting for the green light to move to Canada since March 2020), or for individuals who have proof of full vaccination (more on that later).
+As the pandemic begins to resolve, we can expect the flow to increase, but it will not all happen at one moment.
+Canada’s borders will not go from “closed” to “open” in one day.
+Instead, Canada is slowly increasing the number of permissible reasons for crossing the border.
+In June, Canada finally lifted restrictions on approved permanent residence applicants (thousands of whom have been waiting for the green light to move to Canada since March 2020).
+In July, Canada began rolling back travel restrictions for individuals who have proof of full vaccination.

 Plus, when the pandemic is over, Canada’s borders might look different than they did before COVID-19.
 We might never return to the pre-COVID “normal,” instead Canada might create a new normal based on lessons learned during the pandemic.

 Are you planning travel to Canada once borders open?
 Make sure you have proper health insurance coverage for your stay.
 Explore your health insurance options with our partner, Cigna.
 Get started today with a free quote!

 How will COVID-19 vaccines impact Canada’s border closures?

 Vaccines are viewed as one of the most important tools in ending the COVID-19 pandemic and returning to a semblance of normalcy.
 Although Canada’s vaccine campaign was criticized in its early days for failing to keep up with the pace set by other countries around the world, the pace of inoculations is accelerating with political leaders around making some very optimistic promises about timelines.